pfenninglab/Logan_Striatum_snRNA-seq/data/tidy_data/Seurat_projects/AUCell/22_07_07_README_AUCell_run_BU_OUD_Striatum_filtered_SCT_SeuratObj_N22.txt

 #### File columns

 * "Combined_stage" is the name of the damage signature.
-It is a numeric value corresponding to the class labels undamaged and damaged.
+It is a numeric value corresponding to the class labels undamaged and damaged from the signature at /home/qsu1/sc_age/data/signatures/factor_gh2ax_plus_vs_gh2ax_minus_l2fc1_signature.csv
 * numeric values written to 22_07_07_BU_OUD_Striatum_filtered_SCT_SeuratObj_N22_g_signature_assignments_master_auc_values.csv
 * classifications written to 22_07_07_BU_OUD_Striatum_filtered_SCT_SeuratObj_N22_g_signature_assignments_master_damage_classification.csv
 * all other columns of these csv files came from the metadata of teh original file.